gsf/deva/readme.md

 global section of the config file or with a PORT environment variable.
 1028 was chosen to match the number of hymns in the Rig Veda.
 Apologies if that port is already used by Windows DCOM on your system.

+## TODO
+Test for and guard against process attempting to restart in quick succession (multiple files modified within a second, for example).